What is cataract surgery?

 Cataract surgery is the removal of the natural lens of the eye when the lens becomes cloudy, usually due to normal aging changes.
-The cloudy lens is replaced with a new clear intraocular lens (IOL).
+The cloudy lens has been replaced with a new clear intraocular lens (IOL).

 Cataracts can only be removed with surgery.
 There are no medicines or eye drops that can improve cataracts.
 When cataracts interfere with your ability to read, drive, or do the things you enjoy, cataract surgery is a safe, effective, and relatively pain-free option to improve your vision.